Financial Grant Program

 About Our Grant Program

-As the main objective of PGSF is to support educators and students in graphic communications, we were thrilled with the response in 2022!
-We awarded over $83,000 and are budgeted to distribute even more in 2023.
-Funds in 2022 were used in a variety of ways, including equipment purchases and student travel expenses to attend print-related competitions along with off-campus course offerings.
-It is wonderful to see the curriculum being used to teach students the career opportunities in graphic communications and the interest instructors have shown in their student’s success.
+As the main objective of PGSF is to support educators and students in graphic communications, we were again thrilled with the number of applications we received in 2023!
+We awarded over $90,000 to 23 educational institutions.
+Grants were given for equipment purchases such as small presses, bindery equipment, and color calibration equipment, along with funds to cover student travel expenses to attend print-related competitions and events.
+It is wonderful to see the curriculum being used to teach students the career opportunities in graphic communications and witness the excitement students have for the industry while in attendance at conferences and events.

 Grant Recipient Testimonials